 VI.
-Permanently restore \$6 million in funding for our State's school-based health centers (SBHCs)
+Permanently restore funding for our State's school-based health centers (SBHCs)

-An additional \$6 million in permanent funding is needed to restore prior budget cuts to New York's school-based health centers (SBHCs) and to ensure their long-term financial stability.
-The State must also maintain \$17,098,000 in general fund (non-Medicaid) revenues for SBHCs including a Legislative Add of approximately \$2 million, and increase wraparound funding to School-Based Mental Health Clinics so services can be more comprehensive, inclusive, and effective.
+There must be sufficient investment to New York's school-based health centers (SBHCs), in order to ensure their long-term financial stability and to ensure that every child and young person that needs to access SBHCs for their mental wellness are able to do so.
+The State must also maintain general fund (non-Medicaid) revenues for SBHCs including a Legislative Add, and increase wraparound funding to School-Based Mental Health Clinics so services can be more comprehensive, inclusive, and effective.

 Our State's 255 SBHCs provide vital physical and mental health care services to over 250,000 New York children and youth statewide, the majority of whom are Medicaid recipients.
-These Centers fill care gaps in our State's most medically underserved communities, where children may have limited access to comprehensive health services due to financial, geographical and other barriers to care.
-SBHCs are staffed with a team of health care professionals and provide a wide range of preventive, primary care, emergency, dental, mental health and reproductive health services to students.
+These Centers fill care gaps in our State's most medically underserved communities, where children may have limited access to comprehensive health services due to financial, geographical, and other barriers to care.
+SBHCs are staffed with a team of health care professionals and provide a wide range of preventive, primary care, emergency, dental, mental health, and reproductive health services to students.
 Services are provided on-site in schools to all students at no cost and regardless of insurance coverage or immigration status.
-For some youth, SBHCs are their only source for counseling, health screenings, reproductive care and immunizations.
+For some youth, SBHCs are their only source for counseling, health screenings, reproductive care, and immunizations.
 SBHCs are a powerful tool for reducing racial and ethnic disparities.
-According to the State Department of Health (DOH), 12 percent of youth served by SBHCs are uninsured, 44 percent are Latinx and 27 percent are Black or African American.
+According to the New York State Department of Health, 12 percent of youth served by SBHCs are uninsured, 44 percent are Latinx, and 27 percent are Black or African American.
 Sufficiently funding SBHCs is a racial justice issue.

-SBHCs prevent unnecessary hospitalizations, reduce emergency room visits, improve school attendance and avoid lost workdays for parents.
+SBHCs prevent unnecessary hospitalizations, reduce emergency room visits, improve school attendance, and avoid lost workdays for parents.
 SBHCs thereby improve both health and educational outcomes by helping to identify health barriers to learning (HBLs) - medical issues that when missed or undermanaged, can hinder children's ability to learn and succeed in school.
 SBHCs also save our State money.
 It is critical that the State increase its investment in SBHCs and consequently, in the health of New York children.